-In a World Without Third-Party Cookies What happens to advertising on the open internet?
+Industry Perspective In a World Without Third-Party Cookies, What Happens to Advertising on the Open Internet?
+July 2021

 I. Executive Summary

 The advertising landscape on the open internet is changing rapidly.
 Google may have called extra time on the demise of the third-party cookie, but brands, agencies, publishers, and technology companies should remain focused on finding a long-term alternative.
 This will avoid swapping a mad-dash in the second half of 2021 for a mad-dash in the first half of 2023.
 This Quantcast Perspective will address several major trends and identify solutions for the future.

 The internet is becoming increasingly devoid of third-party cookies, as Safari, Firefox, and others have already deprecated them.
 While Google has postponed the deprecation of third-party cookies until 2023, there is value in finding a third-party cookieless approach now to enable effective advertising in aforementioned environments.

 There are already fewer cookies than you might think

 After General Data Protection Regulation (GDPR), top US state legislators are advocating for data privacy legislation.
 According to PwC, 44% of CEOs rank data privacy as one of the top three policies that will impact their businesses.
 There is a lot of ambiguity in how these regulations will manifest themselves.